vmware/terraform-provider-vra/website/docs/d/vra_network.html.markdown

 * `external_id` - External entity Id on the provider side.

+* `external_region_id` - The external regionId of the resource.

 * `external_zone_id` - The external zoneId of the resource.

 * `links` - HATEOAS of the entity

 * `organization_id` - The id of the organization this entity belongs to.

-* `outbound_access` - Flag to indicate if the network needs to have outbound access or not.
-Default is true.
-This field will be ignored if there is proper input for networkType customProperty

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of the user or display name of the group that owns the entity.

 * `project_id` - The id of the project this resource belongs to.

-* `self_link` - Self link of this request.

 * `tags` - A set of tag keys and optional values that were set on this resource.
            example: `[ { "key" : "ownedBy", "value": "Rainpole" } ]`